graham-walker/youtube-dl-react-viewer/README.md

 As of release 1.1.0 youtube-dl-react-viewer supports Docker containers.

 1. Clone the youtube-dl-react-viewer repository `git clone https://github.com/graham-walker/youtube-dl-react-viewer`

-    - To change to a specific version, run the git checkout command `git checkout tags/v1.1.0`
+2. To select the version of the release you want to install run `git checkout tags/v1.1.1`

-2. Set the working directory to `./youtube-dl-react-viewer`
+3. Set the working directory to `./youtube-dl-react-viewer`

-3. Specify the container environment variables by editing the `environment:` option inside of `docker-compose.yaml`
+4. Specify the Docker container's environment variables by editing the `environment:` option inside of `docker-compose.yaml`
-    - The web app's container will not start if the values for the environment variables `SUPERUSER_PASSWORD` and `JWT_TOKEN_SECRET` are their default values.
-A full list of supported variables is shown in the next section
+    - The web app will not start if the values for the environment variables `SUPERUSER_PASSWORD` and `JWT_TOKEN_SECRET` are their default values.
+A full list of supported variables is shown in the [section below](#configuring-environment-variables)

-4. Run `sudo docker-compose up -d` to build the image and start the containers
+5. Run `sudo docker-compose up -d` to build the image and start the containers

-5. For further configuration, access the container's command line by running `docker exec -it youtube-dl-react-viewer_app_1 /bin/sh`
+6. For further configuration, access the container's command line by running `docker exec -it youtube-dl-react-viewer_app_1 /bin/sh`
     - The youtube-dl-react-viewer Dockerfile does not include or automatically install a copy of [ytdl-org/youtube-dl](https://youtube-dl.org/).
 This must be added to the container manually using the command line

-6. Access the web app by navigating to `http://localhost:5000` in your browser
+7. Access the web app by navigating to `http://localhost:5000` in your browser

 ## Configuring Environment Variables